as87321234/AnsiNist2K/README.md

 # iNistPack

-Data Format for the Interchange of Fingerprint, Facial, &amp; Scar Mark &amp; Tattoo (SMT) Information
+Data Format for the Interchange of Fingerprint, Facial, &amp; Scar Mark &amp; Tattoo (SMT) Information based on the ANSI/NIST-ITL 1-2000 standard.

 ## Table of contents
 * [General info](#general-info)